parshvajain25/MyPersonalBlog/README.md

 # MyPersonalBlog
 Learn and contribute to make our own personal blog
-The website is being made my flask.
+The website is being made by flask.